In-Town vs. The Suburbs

-Midtown is conveniently located near the historic district, green spaces, a park, eateries, lounges, schools, theaters, gardens, shops and museums.
-Midtown residents are also close to such attractions as the Fox Theatre, Piedmont Park, the Atlanta Botanical Gardens and the High Museum of Art.
+Nearby to Midtown homes are the historic district, greenspaces, a park, eateries, lounges, schools, theaters, gardens, shops and museums.
+Midtown residents are close to such attractions as the Fox Theatre, Piedmont Park, the Atlanta Botanical Garden and the High Museum of Art.

-There are more intown choices today than ever.
-Revitalization of Atlanta’s intown neighborhoods is bringing new development and more people to some of the most underutilized areas of the city.
-The Atlanta BeltLine, a former railway corridor around Atlanta under development in stages as a multi-use trail, cradles the southern and eastern borders of the Grant Park area.
-Revitalization around the BeltLine will include developments that creatively cluster together homes, condos, apartments, businesses, retail, and restaurants.
+There are more in-town choices today than ever.
+Revitalization of Atlanta’s in-town neighborhoods is bringing new development and more people to some of the most underutilized areas of the city.
+The Atlanta BeltLine, a former railway corridor around Atlanta repurposed as a multi-use trail with some stages already open, cradles the southern and eastern borders of the Grant Park area.
+Revitalization around the BeltLine will include developments that creatively cluster together homes, condos, apartments, businesses, retail and restaurants.
 As a result, the Grant Park area is currently a hot real estate market.

-Neighbors joined together in the mid-1960s to fight encroaching commercialism in Atlanta’s Ansley Park community and adopted a neighborhood plan to discourage houses from being chopped into boarding houses and commercial buildings being added.
-Ansley Park also resisted “white flight” in the 1960s and 1970s by adopting a neighborhood resolution that welcomes all people, regardless of race, color, or creed.
-An attractive intown neighborhood today is the result of the effort.
+Neighbors joined together in the mid-1960s to fight encroaching commercialism in Atlanta’s Ansley Park community, near Midtown, and adopted a neighborhood plan to discourage homes from being chopped into boarding houses and commercial buildings being added.
+Ansley Park also resisted “white flight” in the 1960s and 1970s by adopting a neighborhood resolution that welcomes all people, regardless of race, color or creed.
+An attractive in-town neighborhood today is the result of the effort.

 The Appeal of Living in the Suburbs

-As a college town with local theatre and concerts and plenty going on, Gainesville (50 or so miles to the northeast of Atlanta) is the right suburban lifestyle choice for Christi Lazear, a retired flight attendant and former art teacher.
-She and her husband live in Cresswind at Lake Lanier, an “active adult community.”
-The social life inside the community appeals to Lazear, including a clubhouse, t ennis, a theatre group, a kayaking group and a travel club.
+As a college town with local theatre and concerts and plenty going on, Gainesville (about 50 miles northeast of Atlanta) is the right suburban lifestyle choice for Christi Lazear, a retired flight attendant and former art teacher.
+She and her husband live in Cresswind at Lake Lanier, an active adult community.
+The social life inside the community appeals to Lazear, including a clubhouse, tennis, a theatre group, a kayaking group and a travel club.
 “It’s like a camp for grownups,” she says.
 The Gainesville area has anything she wants, says Lazear.
-It’s close to the mountains and to Athens (“Where I have a kid”).
+It’s close to the mountains and to Athens (“where I have a kid”).
 “It’s the best of both worlds,” she says.
 “You can get into Atlanta, but the local theatre is very good, too.”

 Suburban growth has changed the face of many communities around Atlanta.
 Prime examples are Suwanee and Gwinnett County.
-Amber Wickham, a resident of Suwanee and seventh grade language arts teacher, has lived in Gwinnett her whole life, and her family has been around for six generations.
+Amber Wickham, a resident of Suwanee and travel agent, has lived in Gwinnett her whole life, and her family has been around for six generations.
 “To say we have seen the area change is an understatement,” she says.
 “Thirty years ago, this area would be unrecognizable to today’s average Suwanee resident.”
 That evolution is one factor in making Suwanee (about 30 miles north on I-85) the right place for Wickham.
 She says the area now has cultural and civic events that rival those of Atlanta, and “the hometown feel you get from a small town.”

-When Suwanee’s population boomed, leaders intentionally reserved green space for parks to be used by children and families, says Wickham.
+When Suwanee’s population boomed, leaders intentionally reserved greenspace for parks to be used by children and families, says Wickham.
 Sims Lake Park, for one, is great for taking a leisurely stroll, while dogs love running and playing at the dog park at Settles Bridge Park.
-Wickham’s six-year-old son enjoys PlayTown Suwanee, a shady park with an expansive wooden playscape built by residents of the city.
+Wickham’s son enjoys PlayTown Suwanee, built by residents of the city.
 Several city parks are linked by the Suwanee Greenway, a walking trail along Suwanee Creek.

 Something to Love for Any Lifestyle

-Smyrna offers culture, value and proximity to downtown, but is geographically— slightly—outside the perimeter.
-“We are historically considered a suburban community, but with the addition of the Braves stadium and companion development, our feel, very soon, will be a vital mix of both suburban and intown,” says Jennifer L. Bennett, Smyrna’s Community Relations Director.
+Smyrna offers culture, value and proximity to downtown, but is geographically—slightly— outside the perimeter.
+“We are historically considered a suburban community, but with the addition of Truist Park, our feel (is) a vital mix of both suburban and in-town,” says Jennifer L. Bennett, Smyrna’s community relations director.

 The Cobb Galleria Centre and the Cobb Energy Performing Arts Centre are adjacent to Smyrna’s city limits.
 The walkable community also welcomes events and happenings such as summer concerts downtown and the popular Smyrna Food Truck Tuesday series showcasing the city’s quality of life.
 There are tons of residential living choices, from lofts and luxury rentals to porch-to-sidewalk craftsman homes and heavily forested large-lot neighborhoods.
 “The sense of community is strong and satisfying,” says Bennett.